fong-lab/fong-lab-old-website/research/index.md

 ## Current Projects

 {% capture text %}
-Visual deprivation is a classic paradigm for studying how transiet disruptions to sensory experience can drive long-term plasticity in the brain.
-We investigate how the quality of visual experience differentially impacts activity statistics in the visual thalamus and cortex.
-We also design tools to probe causal relationships between altered activity statistics on long-term plasticity.
+Visual deprivation is a classic paradigm for studying how transient disruptions to sensory experience can drive long-term plasticity in the brain.
+We investigate how the quality of visual experience differentially impacts activity statistics in the visual thalamus and cortex, and design tools to probe causal impact of altered activity statistics on long-term plasticity.

 {:.center}
 {% endcapture %}